-i). temporary storage and utilization of topsoil The residual topsoil 21823m3 shall be removed and dumbed all along the safety area and may be used for plantation purpose. ii).
+i). temporary storage and utilization of topsoil The residual topsoil 19272m3 shall be removed and dumbed all along the safety area and may be used for plantation purpose. ii).
 Yearwise proposal for reclamation of land affected by abandoned quarries and other mining activities during first five years (and upto conceptual plan period for 'A' category mines) clarifying the extent of back filling and re-contouring and / or alternative use of unfilled / partially filled excavations / road sides / slopes and mine.
-In case abandoned quarries/ pits are proposed to be used as reservoir, their size, water holding capacity and proposal for utilization of such water be given.
-The present mining is proposed to an average depth of 85m (Which is 70m above base level and 15m below base level) from the below ground level has been envisaged as workable depth for safe & economic mining during the lease period.
-The mined-out area will be fenced on top of working bench with \$1 fencing No immediate proposals for closure of pit as the rough stone persist still at deeper level. iii). conceptual plan period for 'A' of plants with name of species to be a Green Belt Development: rwise for the initial five years (and upto attegory mines) indicating the number of fforested under different areas in hectares.
+In case abandoned quarries/ pits are proposed to be used as reservoir, their size, water holding capacity and proposal for utilization of such water be given. average depth of 85m (Which is 70m above base level and 15m below base level) from the below ground level has been envisaged as workable depth for safe & economic mining during the lease period.
+The mined-out area will be fenced on top of working bench with \$1 fencing.
+No immediate proposals for closure of pit as the rough stone persist still at deeper level.

+iii).
+Programme of afforestation, Yearwise for the initial five years (and upto conceptual plan period for 'A' category mines) indicating the number of plants with name of species to be afforested under different areas in hectares.